can-akgul/bert-api/README.md

 ## How to run the app?
 - Clone the repistory
-- python -m venv venv
+- Create virtual environment
-- source venv/bin/activate
+- Install dependencies
-- pip install -r requirements.txt
 - Setup your .env file

-- cd frontend
-- npm install
-- uvicorn main:app --reload

-- cd frontend
+- Run the Backend
+- Setup and Run the Frontend
-- npm run dev
+-
 Visit `http://localhost:5173` to access the application.